-CHAMBLISS BUILDING-Containing 45,000 square feet, this building houses the faculty/staff of Agricultural Engineering and Agricultural Equipment Technology.
-Classrooms and a wide variety of laboratories are located in the building which are used by students in many different programs of study.
+CHAMBLISS BUILDING-Containing 45,000 square feet, this building houses the faculty and staff of Agricultural Engineering and Agricultural Equipment Technology.
+Classrooms and a wide variety of laboratories used by students in many different programs of study are located in the building.

-COMER HALL-This dormitory building houses students when no apartments are available at ABAC Place and ABAC Lakeside.
+COMER HALL-This dormitory building houses students when no housing is available at ABAC Place and ABAC Lakeside.

-CONGER HALL-This three-story building houses the Business Administration Division, the Learning Support Office, and the Office of Student Support Services, which occupy the first two floors, and the Humanities Division classrooms, which are located on the third floor.
-Facilities include offices, flexible classroom space and an auditorium.
+CONGER HALL-This three-story building houses the School of Business, the offices for Georgia Southwestern State University, Office of Information Technology and

+Institutional Research, faculty offices, flexible classroom space, computer labs, and an auditorium.
 The ABAC microcomputer labs are located on the second floor.
-The college's Computer Center, situated on the first floor, holds records vital to the operation of the college.
+The college's Computer Center is located on the first floor.

-DEVELOPMENT-ALUMNI HOUSE-Located on the northern side of the campus, this building houses the Office of Development and Alumni Relations, the ABAC Foundation, and the ABAC Alumni Association.
-This building was built in 1967 and was renovated for its present use in 1990.
-It is complemented by formal gardens and overlooks Lake Baldwin, a recreational area for faculty, staff, and students.
+DEVELOPMENT-ALUMNI HOUSE-Located on the north side of the campus, this building houses the Office of College Advancement, the ABAC Foundation, and the ABAC Alumni Association.
+This building was built in 1967 and was renovated for its present use in 1990 and again in 2008.
+It overlooks Lake Baldwin, a recreational area for faculty, staff, and students.